eastmad/Swiss-Army-Knife/README.md

  bundle install

 So, some more interesting Sinatra code.
-The application file is now called **svnstats.rb** (with one change in **rackup.ru**) which indicates what we will be doing a bit later.
+The application file is now called **svnstats.rb** (with one change in **rackup.ru**) which indicates what we want this example app to do.

     get '/developers/:name' do